unthoughts/unthoughts.github.io/_posts/2025-07-26-blurb-on-derivatives.md

 ### Expiring derivatives

-Here we focus on with expiration dates for a trade (either right or obligation).
+Here we focus on derivatives with expiration dates for a trade (either right or obligation).

 As we approach expiry, risk diminishes since there is less room for a gap between the position and market conditions at expiry.
 Thus the market price of an expiring derivative converges to a limit which becomes clearer toward expiry.